Sea Fisheries

 the twine thickness gauge[19]

-A fisheries officer, to test
+A fishery officer, to test

 the thickness of twine in fishing gear as part of a fishery inspection, must